BartekB-it/LogSniper/README.md

 Want to help?
 Open an issue or submit a pull request!
 This is an educational project — all feedback is welcome.

+This project is part of my public cybersecurity portfolio.
+Started: July 2025